-The point of this exercise is that you can easily see which errors have the biggest error counts, within each which device IP’s have the biggest counts, and for each device, which interfaces have the biggest error counts, for each type of error.
+The point of this exercise is that you can easily see which errors have the biggest error counts, which device IP’s have the biggest counts, and for each device, which interfaces have the biggest error counts, for each type of error.

 Expanding one or a few errors at a time lets you figure out what you need to go fix.